vsajip/kscript/README.md

 Kotlin has a limited support for scripting already but it's not (yet) feature-rich enough to be fun.

 In particular this wrapper around `kotlinc-jvm -script` adds
-* Complied script caching (using md checksums)
+* Complied script caching (using md5 checksums)
-* Automatic depedendency resolution via gradle-style resource locators
+* Automatic dependency resolution via gradle-style resource locators

 ## Installation